 Your letter to the copyright owner should be reasonably detailed, to avoid any confusion.
 Matters to cover in the letter include:

 - detailed information about the work (or specific part of the work) that you want to use.
 Include ISBN numbers to identify editions of books, and URL links for works found on the Internet.
-Where possible, include page numbers, chapter titles, quotations,
+Where possible, include page numbers, chapter titles, and/or quotations,

-- precise description of how you want to use the work, including which parts of the work.
+- a precise description of how you want to use the work, including which parts of the work.
 For example: How many copies you want to make, where you wish to perform the work and for which audience, how you wish to adapt the work; or how you propose to distribute the work (such as uploading it on your website, selling printed copies for profit),

 - your contact details.